 “There are very few women who go into the high technology area because they’re afraid of it, but they would probably find less resistance in getting a job there than in many other fields.”

 Not only are her great scientific achievements highly recognised, but they are portrayed in the film Hidden Figures.
 Even though Johnson displayed unique and impressive skills during her career at NASA, her gender and race held her back.
-Johnson displayed extraordinary skills as she worked on the plans for mission to Mars.
-More specifically, “even though she was a woman”,she created an observational system that allowed astronauts to identify their location more accurately.
-What is also very inspiring about Katherine Johnson is not only her scientific achievements, but the positive social impact that her career had in society at the time and the obstacles that she overcame due to the fact that she was a woman scientist of colour.
+Johnson displayed extraordinary skills as she worked on the plans for a mission to Mars.
+More specifically, “even though she was a woman”, she created an observational system that allowed astronauts to identify their location more accurately.
+What is also very inspiring about Katherine Johnson is not only her scientific achievements but the positive social impact that her career had in society at the time and the obstacles that she overcame due to the fact that she was a woman scientist of colour.

 The phenomenal lady, Grace Hopper, had to be included in our Women in Tech list, because, we, at Coderus, strongly agree with one of her beliefs; that “we’ve always done it that way” was not necessarily a good reason to continue to do so.

 As a pioneer, she pursued her belief that computer programs could be written in English.
 With her outstanding contributions to computer science and academia Hopper was awarded the first ever Computer Science Man-of-the-Year Award from the Data Processing Management Association.